 - Kanokon: The end of the series establishes Chizuru as the Official Couple and girl that will marry Kouta.
 The Stinger, however, has Nozomu return and state that she'll settle for being The Mistress and Chizuru agrees to it.

 - Maoyuu Maou Yuusha: Demon Queen and Knight quickly become friends despite their mutual feelings for Hero.
 During one conversation with him, Knight accidentally says that they need to settle who's the wife and the mistress.
 On other occasions, when a situation makes it impossible or improbable for the girls to have him exclusively, they begin to bicker over who takes priority.

-- Mobile Suit Gundam: Iron-Blooded Orphans: Amida Arca is Naze Turbine's first, closest and most favorite wife who is also his right-handed woman their group, the Turbines, which is entirely composed of women who are taken in by Naze and registered as his wives.
+- Mobile Suit Gundam: Iron-Blooded Orphans: Amida Arca is Naze Turbine's first, closest and most favorite wife, who also serves as his right-hand woman for the Turbines, which is entirely composed of women who are taken in by Naze and registered as his wives.
 Amida is also a talented pilot which also makes her the commander of the Turbines' mobile suit unit.
-She is also considered as a Cool Big Sis and a mother figure to the Turbines and by extension, Tekkadan.
+Thus she is also considered a de facto Mama Bear figure for the Turbines, and by extension Tekkadan.

 - Overlord: Albedo and Shalltear are competing over who will become Momonga/Ainz's "legal wife" since it's only natural for an Evil Overlord to have multiple wives.